Tyrannosaurus: Possible footprints

 Rare fossil footprints and trackways found in New Mexico and Wyoming that are assigned to the ichnogenus Tyrannosauripus have been attributed to being made by Tyrannosaurus, based on the stratigraphic age of the rocks they are preserved in.
 The first specimen, found in 1994 was described by Lockley and Hunt and consists of a single, large footprint.
 Another pair of ichnofossils, described in 2021, show a large tyrannosaurid rising from a prone position by rising up using its elbows in conjunction with the pads on their feet to stand.
 These two unique sets of fossils were found in Ludlow, Colorado and Cimarron, New Mexico.
 Another ichnofossil described in 2018, perhaps belonging to a juvenile Tyrannosaurus or Nanotyrannus was uncovered in the Lance Formation of Wyoming.
 The trackway itself offers a rare glimpse into the walking speed of tyrannosaurids, and the trackmaker is estimated to have been moving at a speed of 4.5-8.0 km/h, significantly faster than previously assumed for estimations of walking speed in tyrannosaurids.

+A trackway consisting of four footprints discovered near Marmarth, North Dakota in 2025 and described in 2026 have been attributed to an adult Tyrannosaurus based on the shape and size of the tracks, which measure 1 m (3.3 ft).
+The set of tracks suggests a stride length of 4 m (13 ft) for the animal that made them, with speed estimates of 1.5-2 meters per second (3.4-4.5 mph).
+The fluvial environment of the upper Hell Creek Formation, from which the footprints were unearthed may explain the significant scarcity of trackways and the uncommon nature of theropod footprints in the formation in general.
+Three of the footprints are expected to be recovered in autumn of 2026 to be displayed at the Denver Museum of Nature and Science.